designedmind/2017/multiple-drafts-dennett-non-monotonic.md

 spot moving southeast"), the brain's interpretation of past events can be updated into a new best fit for the total stimulus received thus far.
 In this case, the problematic datum is the arrival of the first blue spot.
-Given that the new datum is consistent with inference to a moving spot, a reasonable hypothesis is that the spot changes colour at its inferred location in "interpolation space".
+Given that the new datum is consistent with the inference that there is a moving spot, a reasonable hypothesis is that the spot changes colour at its inferred location in "interpolation space".

 By the time I am asked to describe what I saw, the record of "what I saw" has already been patched with the new interpretation, so that as